relaypro-open/tuplelog/README.md

 tuplelog
 =====

-A macro collection and optional log formatter for the logger application that allows the use of tuples in log statements to provide both human readable and structured logging in one statement.
+A collection of macros and optional log formatter for the logger application that allows the use of tuples in log statements to provide both human readable and structured logging in one statement.
 Works along with other log formatters (like flatlog, logger_formatter_json) to provide structured logging.

 Why?
 ----